eclipse/xtext/xtext-website/documentation/310_web_integration.md

  * `mouseHoverDelay`
    The number of milliseconds to wait after a mouse hover before the information tooltip is displayed (default: 500).
  * `parent`
    The parent element into which the editor should be created.
-It can be either a DOM element or an ID or class name for a DOM element (default: `'xtext-editor'`).
+It can be either a DOM element or an id for a DOM element (default: `'xtext-editor'`).
+ * `parentClass`
+   If the `parent` option is not given, this option is used to find elements that match the given class name (default: `'xtext-editor'`).
  * `resourceId`
    The identifier of the resource displayed in the text editor.
 This option is sent to the server to communicate required information on the respective resource.
  * `selectionUpdateDelay`